-This collection of creative and functional potting bench ideas come from home gardens.
+This collection of creative and functional potting bench ideas comes from home gardens.
 While some are intended as a place to display garden art, others are good, functional tables that make fast work of plant care.

 A work area like this is also perfect for tasks like regrowing geraniums from cuttings.

 Potting Bench Ideas

 Once you get a potting bench you will wonder why you waited so long.
 I know I did.
 It’s such a back-saver!

 Whether you want a practical work space or a place to display garden art—or both, there are lots of options for all budgets.

 - Height | Be sure the height is right for you to stand and work (if that’s what you intend).
 You don’t want to be bending over a low table.
 Alternately, if you want to sit while working, get a lower table with chair and leg room.